erigones/esdc-factory/docs/network/access-zone.rst

 `Dedicated router image for `Danube Cloud <https://danubecloud.org>`__.

-This is a SunOS zone image with enabled routing, firewall and NAT.
-It supports initialization through `Cloud-init <https://cloudinit.readthedocs.io/>`__.
+This is a SunOS zone image with enabled packet forwarding, firewall and NAT.
+It supports initialization through `Zoneinit <https://github.com/joyent/zoneinit>`__.

+Firewall configuration can be altered here:
+* Filter: ``/etc/ipf/ipf.conf``
+* NAT and port mapper: ``/etc/ipf/ipnat.conf``

 In order to use it, you should create a VM in a following way:
 * The net0 network interface (the first one) has to be a WAN interface (all outgoing traffic from this interface will be masqueraded)
 * All other network interfaces need to have the *Allow IP Spoofing* option enabled (otherwise all routed packets will be dropped)

-.. note:: A virtual machine using this image requires at least 1 GB of RAM.
+.. note:: A virtual machine using this image requires at least 256 MB of RAM.

 The image supports following metadata: